jsyang/celestial/README.md

 ## TODOs to finish v1

+- message box at the bottom right
+    - "planet X1 has been claimed"
+    - "new weapon constructed"
+    - "New friendly fighter constructed on planet X1"
+    - "Planet X1 has been colonized"
+    - "Planet G5 is under attack"

 - special button when docked to planet:
     - set planet as preferred respawn point
     - replace current weapon